-Families provide the majority of care for a family member with an illness.1 This care is frequently provided by adult spouses and adult children.
+Families provide most of the care for a family member with an illness.
+This care is frequently provided by spouses and adult children.
 However, there are many family caregivers who are deeply involved, but rarely get attention.
-These are the many children and youths in the home.

-In the United States, approximately 1.4 million children and youths are caregivers and engage in a variety of caregiving activities including keeping their family member company, assuring their safety, and bathing and feeding their ill family member.2 Yet, despite the often enormous care they provide, very little attention or support is given to these caregivers or the care they provide, leaving these youths and the patients who rely on them feeling isolated and unsupported.
+Children and youth around the world help provide care to family members - "young carers."
+In the United States, while the numbers are not exact, at least 5.4 million children and youths are caregivers and engage in a variety of caregiving activities, including keeping their family member company, assuring their safety, and bathing and feeding their ill family member.
+Yet, despite the often enormous care they provide, very little attention or support is given to young carers or the care they provide, leaving these youths and the people who rely on them for care, feeling isolated and unsupported.